Barbara615/mist/docs/use-cases/enterprise-analytics.md

 Also you could use Mist web console to test/debug routes.

 ### Summary
-This relatively basic tutorial could be easily extended to support various of enterprise analytics applications such as reporting, simulation (pricing, bank stress testing, taxi rides), forecasting (ad campaign, energy savings, others), ad-hoc analytics tools for business users (hosted notebooks - smart web apps for business users), and others.
+This relatively basic tutorial could be easily extended to support variety of enterprise analytics applications such as reporting, simulation (pricing, bank stress testing, taxi rides), forecasting (ad campaign, energy savings, others), ad-hoc analytics tools for business users (hosted notebooks - smart web apps for business users), and others.
 The technical similarity of these application is Hydrosphere Mist / Apache Spark job exposed as an API to the client application.

 ### What’s next?
-Consider one more use case - what if you would like to process logs in Apache Streaming and alert web application in reactive way.
-Learn how to build such kind of applications with Hydrosphere Mist in the [next section](/docs/use-cases/reactive.md).
+Consider one more use case - what if you would like to process logs in Apache Streaming and alert web application in reactive way?
+Learn how to build such types of applications with Hydrosphere Mist in the [next section](/docs/use-cases/reactive.md).